|Interacting with Americans and Canadians

 singling you out.
 Most practise "equal opportunity" bluntness, not based on your race, creed, or colour.

-Please understand that in such a large and overcrowed urban area, experience has taught many residents for their protection
+Please understand that in such a large and overcrowd urban area, experience has taught many residents for their protection

 to withhold any intimacy until both parties know each other well.

-You may find their behaviour refreshing after the false intimacy often
+You may find their behaviour refreshing after the sometimes false intimacy often

-In the New York City area, Dr. Voyageur
+In the New York City area, Doc V

 does not suggest that you act like New Yorkers.
 In most cases, just